v12technology/v12technology.github.io/get_started.md

 - Line 5 Filters the top 3 trades by volume
 - Line 6 logs the result of top every publish

-### Intgerate into Application
+### Application integration

 Fluxtion provides a pipeline abstraction to feed events from a source into an event processor.
-In this case a manually injetcing event source is used to feed Trade events into the pipeine.
+In this case a manually injecting event source is used to feed Trade events into the pipeine.

 ```java
 public static void main(String[] args) throws Exception {